oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 -ABC7AE4D-64A8-4EA9-857D-BEF7300B64C3>`__, or from a DBA issuing an ``ALTER SYSTEM KILL SESSION`` command.

-By default, idle connections in the pool are unaware of these events so a ``getConnection()`` call could return an unusable connection to the application and errors would only occur when it is later used.
+By default, idle connections in the pool are unaware of these events.
+So, a ``getConnection()`` call could return an unusable connection to the application and errors would only occur when it is later used.
 The internal pool validation checks help provide tolerance against this situation so that statement execution using a connection is more likely to succeed.

 Each time ``getConnection()`` is called, a lightweight connection validity check occurs.
-(In node-oracledb Thick mode this requires Oracle client library version 12.2 or later).
+(In node-oracledb Thick mode, this requires Oracle Client library version 12.2 or later).
 The lightweight check allows node-oracledb to detect and replace connections that have become unusable due to some network errors.